Publishing and Open access

 Open access publishing means that research results are published in such a way that they are freely accessible online.
 Research funders increasingly requires that research results be published so that they are freely available.
 Lund University has a policy on publishing, where researchers are encouraged to publish open access as much as possible in order to increase research visibility, use and impact.
 Researchers are expected (though not obliged) to deposit a copy of their publications in LUCRIS.
 This page contain information and links you might need for the process.

 The university has publisher agreements with the major publishers of academic journals.
 The agreements are paying for the whole, or a part, of the author fees in subscription-based and open access journals.
 However, certain requirements have to be met.
+At LUSEM the faculty cover the cost for your publication, you as an individual researcher will not be invoiced for publications in journals that are covered by the agreements.

 To find out if a journal is included in the current publisher agreements you can use the university’s search service where all journal titles are listed.